Call us on 01202 006040 to secure an extra 10% saving. Offer Ends Today!

 This qualification is perfect if you have a passion for animals and want to treat animals on land and in water as a qualified Veterinary Physiotherapist and Hydrotherapist.
 This course also allows you to study the course at your own pace and offers practical training that is local to you.

 You can enrol on this course at any time of year and study at your own pace.
-The qualification is valid for four years and enables learners to study at their own pace.

 Visit the course page here for more information.
 If you would like to know more about Veterinary Physiotherapy or Small Animal Hydrotherapy please speak to one of our careers advisors on our website to discuss training options that are suitable for you.